Alun Hawkins

-Alun John Hawkins (born 28 May 1944) is an Anglican priest.
-He was the Dean of Bangor from 2004 to 2011.
+Alun John Hawkins (28 May 1944 - 15 October 2025) was an Anglican priest who was the Dean of Bangor from 2004 to 2011.

 Born on 28 May 1944 and educated at King's College London he was a Lecturer in English and Drama at UCNW, Bangor until his ordination in 1981.

-After a curacy at Dwygyfylchi he was Rector of Llanberis and then Vicar of Knighton and Norton.
-He was a Canon Residentiary at Bangor Cathedral from 1993 and Archdeacon of Bangor from 2000 until his appointment to the deanery.
+After a curacy at Dwygyfylchi he was rector of Llanberis and then vicar of Knighton and Norton.
+He was a canon residentiary at Bangor Cathedral from 1993 and archdeacon of Bangor from 2000 until his appointment to the deanery.

-Following controversial remarks concerning his successor as Archbishop of Canterbury by retired archbishop George Carey, Hawkins imposed on the latter a banning order at Bangor Cathedral.
+Following controversial remarks concerning his successor as Archbishop of Canterbury by retired archbishop George Carey, Hawkins imposed a banning order at Bangor Cathedral on Carey.

+Following his retirement he assisted in the Bro Tysiolio Ministry Area following its formation in 2014.
+He died on 15 October 2025; his funeral was held at Bangor Cathedral on 22 November 2025.